Crossing Souls

 Crossing Souls is a 2018 action-adventure video game developed by Spanish studio Fourattic and published by Devolver Digital.
 The game was released on 13 February 2018 for Microsoft Windows, macOS, Linux PlayStation 4 and 26 July 2018 on Nintendo Switch.
+Game centers around group of friends, who discover a mysterious pink stone that allows them to travel between two realms, leading them into an adventure involving a government conspiracy.
+Player controls five kids with special skills while fighting and solving puzzles.

 Plot

-In 1986 in Tajunga, California, five teenage friends, baseball fan Chris, his younger, obnoxious brother Kevin, bookworm inventor Matt, big hearted muscle Big Joe and tomboy Charlie, discover a corpse of McKittrick near the town`s river with a Duat Stone.
+In 1986 in Tajunga, California, five teenage friends, baseball fan Chris, his younger, obnoxious brother Kevin, bookworm inventor Matt, gold hearted muscle Big Joe and tomboy Charlie, discover a corpse of McKittrick near the town's river with a Duat Stone.
 Taking the stone home and driven by curiosity, Matt is able to build a device with which the friends are able to unlock and control the stone's power.
 Though the friends do not fully understand the artifact's power, they find out that it allows them to see and interact with the spirits of the dead.
 However, said stone also drains the life source of those who hold it.
 This gets Kevin tragically killed when they run into street gang leader, Quincy Queen, who steals the stone.

-After several days of mourning, the four friends steal back the stone and use it to talk with Kevin`s spirit.
+After the funeral and several days of mourning, the four friends steal back the stone and use it to talk with Kevin's spirit.
 They also meet the ghost of McKittrick, who reveals that he used to work for former U.S. Army general Major Oh Russ, who had organized the Duat Stone's recovery and thus use it to control the deceased to accomplish his world invasion plan.
 McKittrick rebelled and stole the Duat stone.

 Tajunga gets quarantine lockdown over a government conspiracy involving contagious disease as a cover up operation.
 The four friends escape, only to fall off the road into the dark forest, where they encounter a military camp of ghost children deceived by an evil ghost.
 After liberating the ghost children, the four friends return to the Tajunga to save their families and friends, but Oh Russ has already captured them.
 Friends escape through a river into the cavern, but Big Joe gets mortally wounded and eventually dies.
 Surviving trio discovers inside the cavern hieroglyphs, which seems to imply the Duat Stone was an artifact of the gods.